mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-record-consent-request-trigger-events.md

-A new consent directive has been recorded by a digital health wallet
+- A new consent directive has been recorded by a <a href="actor-ochw.html">Digital Health Wallet</a>.